Defxult/reactionmenu/README.md

 from reactionmenu import ReactionMenu, Button, ButtonType
 ```

-This package comes with several methods and options in order to make a discord reaction menu simple.
+This library comes with several methods and options in order to make a discord reaction menu simple.
 Once you have imported the proper classes, you will initialize the constructor like so:
 ```py
 menu = ReactionMenu(ctx, back_button='◀️', next_button='▶️', config=ReactionMenu.STATIC)
 ```